 In Scotland, the types of power of attorney that are available are a General Power of Attorney (GPA) a Continuing Power of Attorney (CPA) and a Welfare Power of Attorney (WPA).
 A General Power of Attorney is usually reserved for a corporate situation, whereas the Continuing Power of Attorney and Welfare Power of Attorney are made for private use.

 What many people don’t realise, however, is that a Continuing Power of Attorney and/or a Welfare Power of Attorney have to be set up and registered before they are needed, while the donor (the person signing the 'power' over to someone else) is capable of making their own decisions (have 'mental capacity' - see Using a power of attorney in Scotland).
 In an ideal world, everyone would set up a suitable power of attorney when they are young, but, in practice, very few people do this.
 If you are in the position of helping a relative set one up, you might want to consider registering a power of attorney for yourself at the same time.

 Your relative can give 'power' to one or more people.
 It’s important that he or she chooses people they can trust to act in their best interests.

 Continuing Power of Attorney (CPA)

-This form of power of attorney allows the granter to appoint someone to look after their property and financial affairs immediately, continuing into incapacity or if the granter becomes mentally incapable.
+This form of power of attorney allows the donor to appoint someone to look after their property and financial affairs immediately, continuing into incapacity or if the donor becomes mentally incapable.
 A Continuing Power of Attorney must be registered with the Scottish Office of the Public Guardian to be effective.
-A Continuing Power of Attorney can also contain welfare powers, for example, to determine where the granter should live.
+A Continuing Power of Attorney can also contain welfare powers, for example, to determine where the donor should live.
 Welfare powers can only come into effect on incapacity.